 All art installations are now open to the public at Connaught in Edgemont Village.

-Grosvenor Americas is an active developer, investor and co-investor across Canada and the USA.
-Our strategy is to invest in vibrant urban locations where our activities can make a positive contribution to neighbourhoods and communities.
+Grosvenor Americas is an active developer and investor in several high-quality cities across the U.S. and Canada.
+Our strategy is to invest in vibrant urban locations where our activities can make a positive contribution to neighborhoods and communities.

-As at 31 December 2018, Grosvenor Americas had assets under management of US $3.8bn.
+As of December 31, 2019, Grosvenor Americas had assets under management of CAD $5B.